rubyaustralia/rubyconfau-2014-cfp/2d_games_with_RubyMotion_and_SpriteKit/README.md

-# Insert Coins.
-2D games with RubyMotion and SpriteKit
+# 2D games with RubyMotion and SpriteKit

 Have you ever had a great idea for a game running on iOS?
 With RubyMotion and SpriteKit turning your game idea into a reality can be quite simple.